makerGeek/spokify/replit.md

 ## Recent Changes

-### July 16, 2025 - Critical User Database Sync Fix & Database Schema Repair
+### July 16, 2025 - Critical User Database Sync Fix & Invite Code Tracking Repair
 - **Fixed Critical Authentication Bug**: Resolved major issue where Supabase users weren't being properly synced to our database
   - Users were authenticating through Supabase but not being added to our PostgreSQL users table
   - This prevented proper tracking of learning progress, vocabulary, and user preferences